Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 Use CCB-appropriate pads.
 Pad mismatch is a fast path to unstable transfer, roughness, and surface damage.

-Carbon ceramic rotor core concept showing fiber reinforcement structure (C/SiC composite)
+Carbon ceramic rotor core concept showing fiber reinforcement structure in a C/SiC composite

 The structure.
 A fiber-reinforced ceramic matrix designed to stay stable as temperature rises.

-Many manufacturers describe carbon-ceramic discs as roughly ~50% lighter than comparable cast iron discs (application-dependent).
+Many manufacturers describe carbon-ceramic discs as roughly 50% lighter than comparable cast iron discs, depending on the application.

 Carbon ceramic rotor friction surface close-up showing the working brake face texture